kostas2370/Video-Creator/README.md

 2. Better Image Selection in web mode
 3. ADD - DELETE scene
 4. Convert all moviepy functions to ffmpeg for better Performance .
+5. Test Cases for models, functions and Views
+6. Improvement in dall e prompt , more detailed prompts for more consistency

 For any Injuries or Support you can contact me at those emails :
 1. kodamia@cs.ihu.gr (University Email)